dhachuel/getting_cleaning_data_week3_project/README.md

 - "UCI HAR Dataset": the directory containing the test and training data sets

 ### Directions
 To run the analysis yourself, set the working directory to the root of the repository.
-You can clone the repository from the following url:
+You can clone the repository from the following url <https://github.com/dhachuel/getting_cleaning_data_week3_project.git>.
+Finally, just run the run_analysis.R script to redo the process.

+**Good Luck!**